Async AI Coding Workflows

 - Cursor: background-style agent work inside the IDE flow

-- GitHub Copilot: GitHub-native agent and repository collaboration features
+- GitHub Copilot: GitHub-native agent, PR, and custom-agent workflows

 - Claude Code: terminal and GitHub-oriented agent workflows